sivy/monkinetic.blog/_posts/2014-08-01-docker-openstack-testing-followup.md

 Title: 'Docker, Openstack, testing followup'
 Date: 2014-08-01 18:06
 layout: post
+excerpt: >
+  Last week I wrote about an issue I was having with Docker and running mysql (among other things).
 ---

-Last week I wrote about an issue I was having with Docker and running mysql (among other things).
+Last week I wrote about an issue I was having with Docker and running mysql (among other things):

 >The issue I'm on right now is that mysql-server won't start.
 I tried starting (and restarting) it manually in my Dockerfile with `RUN service mysql start` after mysql is installed but always get a policy-rc.d error.